Brknholz/IoT-simulation/readme.md

 </p>
 ***

-*The origin of this project comes from IoT course from studies.*
+*The origin of this project comes from IoT course.*

 Project shows simulation of data broadcasting from multiple sources with managment system.
 The main application can be run multiple times by choosing which data source should be used.